Estuary

 • Limited connectors: Talend claims 1000+ connectors.
 But it lists 50 or so databases, file systems, applications, messaging, and other systems it supports.
 The rest are Talend Cloud Connectors, which you create as reusable objects.

-• High costs: there is no pricing listed, but it costs more than most pay-as-you-go tools, as well as Stitch.
+• High costs: Talend isn't transparent about pricing and doesn't list their current rates.
+Different tiers may relate to data volume, job executions, and duration.
+Ultimately, it costs more than most pay-as-you-go tools, as well as Stitch.

 How to choose the best option